External Fiscal Registrars

 {

-CanPrintText = true, \\ Whether or not FCR supports text printing
+CanPrintText = true, \\ Does the cash register support text printing

-CanPrintBarcode = true, \\ Whether or not FCR supports printing of simple barcodes
+CanPrintBarcode = true, \\ Does the cash register support printing simple barcodes

-CanPrintQRCode = true, \\ Whether or not FCR supports printing of QR codes
+CanPrintQRCode = true, \\ Does the cash register support printing QR codes

-IsBillTaskSupported = false, \\ Whether or not FCR supports printing guest bills via the Bill command
+IsBillTaskSupported = false, \\ Does the cash register support printing pre-checks via the "Bill" command

 };